racslabs/racs/docs/source/types.rst

 Type ``string`` represents a sequence of characters.
 All strings are expected to be UTF-8 encoded.

-Both single and double quotes can be used to a string.
+Strings must be enclosed in single or double quotes.

 Time Types